 Oh, Frances Farmer.
-She died 30 ago today and for those of us who love cinema, the power of performance and brave, talented, intelligent "bad girls" who do not go gentle into that good night, we should feel a pang of sadness.
+For those of us who love cinema, the power of performance and brave, talented, intelligent "bad girls" who do not go gentle into that good night, we should feel a pang of sadness.
 And frustration.
 Deep frustration.
 And we should be frustrated by the movie version of her life, Frances.
 Based on how many times I've watched the picture I'm beginning to believe I harbor some kind of frustration fetish.
 I've viewed the movie more than necessary, in spite of its flaws, and finally had to concede that even with Jessica Lange's supreme, kick-out-the-jams performance, the movie is not going to change through time.
 I'm never going to be happy with how it fully depicts Frances Farmer, I'm never going to accept its romantic side story, and I'm never going to know the truth anyway (whatever that is), so why be frustrated?
 Well, Frances Farmer's whole life was frustrating.

 But my god, how I love when Jessica Lange loses her composure and understandably smacks that bitchy hairdresser in the face: "Your hair's so thin, you're gonna lose it if you're not careful."
 And the intense power and pain I feel when she screams "You got no fucking right!" as the police break into her room, wake her up naked, and drag her out of the Knickerbocker Hotel.
 That hotel still stands in Los Angeles and every time I pass by, I not only think of Frances, but of Jessica spitting out her rightful invective.
 That moment comes to me with such immediacy that I've uttered "You got no fucking right!" spontaneously, under my breath.
 Whether or not Frances Farmer deserved her arrest, the moment plays more as the iconic, uninhibited woman, that woman who terrifies others -- and the tragic aftermath of that woman.
 This is the legend of Frances Farmer.